SUSTAINABLE TOURISM ZAMBIA

-Learn about how we support sustainable tourism in Africa with our partnerships and incentives to support Zambia while giving you the holiday experience of a lifetime.
+Read how we use sustainable practices during our safari tour with the help of our partnerships and incentives to support the nature and people of Zambia while giving you the safari holiday experience of a lifetime.

 WHAT IS SUSTAINABLE TOURISM?

-Sustainable tourism is an approach to tourism that prioritises a low environmental impact and social responsibility.
-It aims to provide a positive experience for local people as well as the tourists themselves.
+It is an approach to tourism that priorities a low environmental effect and a high social responsibility.
+It aims to provide a positive experience for local people in Zambia as well as the tourists themselves.

-Sustainable tourism is a commonly adopted practice in successful ecotourism, and it’s at the heart of our operations in Zambia, with all of our tours giving back to the community and supporting the local economy.
+Sustainable tourism is a commonly adopted practice in successful ecotourism, and it’s at the heart of our operations in Zambia, with all of our tours giving back to the community and supporting the local economic development.

 WHAT IS ECOTOURISM?